PeikangHu/Practice/README.md

 # Practice
-This combines all my practice projects.
+This includes all my practice projects.